Women

 We are organised into a number of different squads, depending on commitment, aspirations and ability.
 At Cantabs, we’re lucky to benefit from the best coaching provision of all town clubs on the Cam with each squad having at least one dedicated coach.

-Cantabs qualifies crews every year to Henley Women's, with 5 of the last 8 regattas seeing at least one crew reaching at least the semi-finals of an event.
+Cantabs qualifies crews every year to Henley Women's, with 6 of the last 9 regattas seeing at least one crew reaching at least the semi-finals of an event.
 Cantabs are previous winners, course record holders and finalists of the Club 8+ event.

-Aimed at those who are committed and want to race competitively, we’re the top club women’s squad in the East of England.
+Aimed at those who are committed and want to race competitively, we’re one of the top club women’s squads in the East of England.
 This squad is open to all, including students and masters age athletes, and we are able to support established athletes, as well as quickly develop those with less experience.
 For example, 2 of our winning Henley Women’s 8+ learned to row at Cantabs less than 2 years before.

 Recent Results

-In recent years, we have taken wins at races such as Henley Women’s Regatta, Women’s Eights Head, Met Regatta, Wallingford Regatta, Fours Head, Pairs Head, Vets Head, Vet Fours Head, British Masters and Ghent Regatta, amongst others, as well as representing England at Home International.
+In recent years, we have taken wins at races such as Henley Women’s Regatta, Women’s Eights Head, Henley Masters, Met Regatta, Wallingford Regatta, Fours Head, Pairs Head, Vets Head, Vet Fours Head, British Masters and Ghent Regatta, amongst others, as well as representing England at Home International.

 Training